 Fax: (734) 615-4828

-The Office for Institutional Equity (OIE) oversees, facilitates, and supports the University’s efforts to ensure equal opportunity for all persons regardless of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status in employment, educational programs and activities, and admissions to the University of Michigan.
-Staff can access this resource to addresses issues related to the Americans with Disabilities Act (ADA) and accessibility issues.
-Christina Kline is the ADA Coordinator.
+The Equity, Civil Rights, and Title IX (ECRT) Office oversees, facilitates, and supports the University’s efforts to ensure equal opportunity for all persons regardless of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status in employment, educational programs and activities, and admissions to the University of Michigan.
+Staff can access this resource to address issues related to the Americans with Disabilities Act (ADA) and accessibility issues.
 Please contact:

 Phone: (734) 763-0235